lokeshpal27/MEDCOS-DoctorFeePrediction/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/lokeshpal27?tab=repositories](https://github.com/lokeshpal27?tab=repositories)

 - 📄 Know about my experiences [https://drive.google.com/drive/folders/18jud7QpurCbv2gRI5YcppMu7GEULExvi?usp=sharing](https://drive.google.com/drive/folders/18jud7QpurCbv2gRI5YcppMu7GEULExvi?usp=sharing)
+# Doctor's Fee Prediction Model Project

+This is a collaborative project to create a model that can predict doctor's fees and deploy it.

+## Aim
+The aim of this project is to build a machine learning model that can accurately predict doctor's fees based on various factors such as years of experience, qualifications, location, and more.

+## Dataset
+We obtained our dataset by web scraping from a website called Practo.
+The initial dataset was very noisy, so we cleaned it using Power BI and Python libraries such as Pandas to ensure that it was ready for analysis and modeling.

+## Preprocessing and Modeling
+We performed preprocessing on the cleaned data using Python libraries such as Pandas to prepare it for modeling.
+We tried various models, and after experimenting, we found that the Gradient Descent model gave the best accuracy score.

+## Deployment
+We deployed the final model using Flask, a micro web framework written in Python.
+The model is now available to use through a simple user interface.

+## Conclusion
+Through our analysis, we discovered various insights, such as the most significant factors that influence doctor's fees.
+We hope that our model will be useful to both doctors and patients in making informed decisions.

+## Technology Used
+We scraped the data using Selenium and Beautiful Soup, appended many files into one, and cleaned the data using Power BI.
+We also used Python libraries such as Pandas for data preprocessing and Flask for model deployment.

+## Dependencies
+To run this project, you will need the following dependencies:

+- Python 3.x
+- Pandas
+- Selenium
+- Beautiful Soup
+- Power BI
+- Flask

+## Future Work
+In the future, we plan to improve the accuracy of the model by adding more features and exploring different algorithms.
+We also plan to enhance the user interface and add more visualization to provide better insights.

 <h3 align="left">Connect with me:</h3>
 <p align="left">